martinfleis/sdss22-workshop/README.md

 conda env create -f environment.yml
 ```

-Alternatively, ensure that all required dependencies are available in your environment in their latest versions (as of October 24, 2021).
+Alternatively, ensure that all required dependencies are available in your environment in their latest versions (as of September 22, 2022).

 ```
 - momepy